 Dr Deepak Singhal is passionate about providing the best possible care for his patients, supporting them from diagnosis, through to treatment and into survivorship.

-Dr Deepak Singhal is an experienced clinical haematologist at Icon Cancer Centre Adelaide.
+Dr Deepak Singhal is an experienced clinical haematologist at Icon Cancer Centres in Adelaide – Kurralta Park and Windsor Gardens.
 He completed medical studies and haematology training in India before relocating to Adelaide in 2008.
 Dr Singhal subsequently completed an acute myeloid leukaemia/myelodysplastic (AML/MDS) fellowship at the Royal Adelaide Hospital (RAH) and holds dual fellowships to the Royal Australasian College of Physicians (FRACP) and Royal College of Pathologists of Australasia (FRCPA).

 Dr Singhal maintains an active interest in national and international research into the diagnosis and management of haematology conditions and played an instrumental role in the expansion of the South Australian Myelodysplastic Syndrome Registry (SA-MDS).
 He currently holds appointments as a clinical and laboratory haematologist and transplant physician at the RAH, co-lead of the CALHN AML/MDS stream, member of the MDS research group at the South Australian Medical and Research Institute (SAHMRI) and clinical associate lecturer at the University of Adelaide.